-Don’t procrastinate.
 Leaving things for later will only aggravate feelings of inadequacy.
-Deal with any issues head on and cross items off your to-do list.
+Deal with any issues head-on and cross items off your to-do list.
 Tackle difficult tasks first and you’ll find that once they’re done you’re left with feelings of accomplishment and strength.

 Working on these issues is clearly important but a touch of impostor syndrome can be a good thing.
 It keeps you humble and focuses you on improving your practice.
 Without the effects of this syndrome, people can become megalomaniacal and convinced of their own infallibility.

-If you remain unable to find your confidence in the workplace and it is negatively affecting your career, speaking to a professional career coach or other support person may be a helpful step.
+If you remain unable to find your confidence in the workplace and it is negatively affecting your career, speaking to a professional career coach or another support person may also be a helpful step.

-For more advice on how to take charge of your career and drive success, check out our other Career Advice articles.
+For more advice on how to take charge of your career and drive future success, check out more of our career advice articles.